Mitsubishi F-X: Stealth

-To minimize its radar cross section, F-X physical design features serpentine air-ducts and an internal weapons bay.
-Electromagnetic wave absorbers are applied to the air-ducts and engines to reduce the amount of radar reflection.
-The absorber is said to be of carbon-based material.
-According to results of tests conducted, the RCS reduction done from the absorbers has the equivalent effect of reducing detection range from radar threats by about half.
-Metamaterials are also used to reflect radio waves.
-The metamaterials consists of various materials including small pieces of metals and dielectric.
-The metamaterials are applied on the pulse doppler system as part of a radio wave reflection control technology on board the F-X.
+To minimize its radar cross section, F-X physical design featured serpentine air-ducts and an internal weapons bay.
+Electromagnetic wave absorbers were applied to the air-ducts and engines to reduce the amount of radar reflection.
+The absorber was said to be of carbon-based material.
+According to results of tests conducted, the RCS reduction done from the absorbers had the equivalent effect of reducing detection range from a given radar threat by about half.
+Metamaterials were also used to reflect radio waves.
+The metamaterials consisted of various materials including small pieces of metals and dielectrics.
+The metamaterials were to be applied on the pulse doppler system as part of a radio wave reflection control technology on board the F-X.

-To avoid having its radar emissions detected, the F-X maximizes its usage of passive detection.
-Its sensor programs also operate its radar emissions in a way that reduces the likelihood of counter detection during radar emissions.
+To avoid having its radar emissions detected, the F-X maximised its usage of passive detection.
+Its sensor programs also operated its radar emissions in a way that reduced the likelihood of counter detection during radar emissions.

-The F-X uses plasma stealth antenna technology to deflect radio waves.
-The antenna operates by creating temporary plasma using characteristics of plasma that can change physical properties through electrical control.
-While activated the antenna is also capable of transmitting and receiving communication.
+The F-X planned to use plasma stealth antenna technology to deflect radio waves.
+This type of antenna operates by creating temporary plasma using characteristics of plasma that can change physical properties through electrical control.
+While activated the antenna would also be capable of transmitting and receiving communication.